ivankholod/PDFReader/README.md

 # Description

-- Now it work only for all IPads.
+- Now it work only for all IPads, because i used UIPopovers.
+(You can change it, if you want)
 - User can open PDFDocuments from native iOS application "Files"
 - PDFDocument automatically saved and synchronizes in ICloud.
 - User can highlighted annotation for selected area which finger determined.